JoaquinCordovaPucp/schedule_scraper/README.md

   - **Dir**: It means a directed assesment.
   - **Lab**: It means a laboratory class.
   - **Exam**: It means a exam.
+- **Hor.**: The code of the entity of one single course of the broad course (For example: There is **one** course "Biologia", but there is **more than one section** of it, each one with its own code, and depending on the course, classes, assesments, labs and exams).
+- **Hor.
+Aso**: It is the code of the entity of one single course of the broad course, so we can relate the classes, assesments, labs and exams with the horario code.
+- **Vac.**: The number of available seats for the course.
+- **Vac.Unid**: The number of available seats for the course, but only for the students of the same unit( I think it is the same as the previous, but I cant see the difference).
+- **Ins.**: The number of students enrolled in the course.
+- **Mat.**: The actual number of students that achieved a seat in the course.
+- **Profesor**: The name of the professor that is teaching the course.
+- **Sesiones**: The schedule of the course, with the day and time of the classes, assesments, labs and exams.
+- **¿Tiene sesiones virtuales?**: It indicates if the course has virtual sessions or not.

 <table width="100%">